What are Electronic Logging Devices?

 The ELD Mandate — The Clock is Ticking

-While two years may seem like a long time, fleets need to be proactive to ensure that their drivers and trucks are properly equipped before December 2017.
-Currently, the penalties for non-compliance are not yet known, but can your company really afford any unnecessary fines or other penalties?
-Taking measures now to make your fleet compliant will ensure you are ready when the ruling goes into effect in 2017.
+The penalties for non-compliance are stiff and can be as much $10,000 per violation so your company really can't afford any unnecessary fines or other penalties.
+Taking measures now to make your fleet compliant will ensure you are ready when the ruling goes into effect on December 18, 2017.
 Track Your Truck has a number of options that will help you become compliant without a significant change in your operating expenses.

 ELDs Improve Fleet Operations